andremann/SKG-IF/docs/source/products.rst

 Dates
 ---
 :Description: Relevant dates for the research product
-:Type: Wrapper element
+:Type: wrapper element
 :Use: mandatory, possibly more than one (1..*)
 :Representation: XML element ``dates``

 Date
 ^^^
 :Description: The relevant date for the research product
-:Type: String
+:Type: string
 :Use: mandatory (1)
 :Representation: XML element ``date``